Azerbaijani gymnast wins gold medal in Tokyo (PHOTO)

 Trend:

-Azerbaijani gymnast Alexei Karatashev won a gold medal among tumbling gymnasts aged 11-12 at 27th FIG Trampoline Gymnastics World Age Group Competitions in Tokyo, Trend reports referring to the Azerbaijan Gymnastics Federation.
+Azerbaijani tumbling gymnast Magsud Magsudov won the gold medal 27th FIG Trampoline Gymnastics World Age Group Competitions in Tokyo, Trend reports.

-Having won a ticket to the finals in the classification stage, the graduate of the Baku School of Gymnastics Alexei Karatashev was the first in the finals, gaining 62,700 points.
+Leaving all his rivals behind at the classification stage, the graduate of the Baku School of Gymnastics Magsudov was first in the finals.

-In honor of the winner, the National Anthem of Azerbaijan was sounded at the new Ariake Arena, where gymnastics competitions of the Tokyo Olympic Games will be held in 2020.

-Performing in the synchronized program among trampoline gymnasts aged 11-12, Huseyn Abbasov and Magsud Magsudov, for the first time in the history of Azerbaijani gymnastics, won a silver medal in this type of competition.

 Follow Trend on Telegram.
 Only most interesting and important news